 LABEL DESCRIPTION Trap Destination IP Select one of your configured trap destination IP addresses.
 These are the IP addresses of the SNMP managers.
 You must first configure a trap destination IP address in the SNMP Setting screen.
 Use the rest of the screen to select which traps the Switch sends to that SNMP manager. Туре Select the categories of SNMP traps that the Switch is to send to the SNMP manager.
 Options Select the individual SNMP traps that the Switch is to send to the SNMP station.
 The traps are grouped by category.
 Selecting a category automatically selects all of the category's traps.
-Clear the check boxes for individual traps that you do not want the Switch to send to the SNMP station.
-Clearing a category's check box automatically clears all of the category's trap check boxes (the Switch only sends traps from selected categories).
+Clear the check boxes for individual traps that you do not want the Switch to some the SNMP station. category's trap check boxes (the Switch only sends traps from selected categories).
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.